 Betterment Everyday Cash Reserve review

-Offers unlimited withdrawals and no monthly fees — but there's only one way to access funds.
+A savings account with unlimited withdrawals and no monthly fees but only one way to access funds.

 finder.com’s rating: 4.6 / 5.0

-Betterment Everyday Cash Reserve, formerly called the Betterment Everyday Savings account, is a high-yield savings account with unlimited withdrawals and FDIC-insured funds up to $1 million.
-But there’s only one way to deposit and withdraw funds.
+Betterment Cash Reserve, formerly called Betterment Everyday Cash Reserve, is a high-yield savings account with unlimited withdrawals and FDIC-insured funds up to $1 million.
+But there’s only one way to withdraw funds with your Betterment Cash Reserve account.